 Performance when gaming benefits from title-specific optimisations (on titles such as Call of Duty Mobile), a tweaked Game Enhancer experience, better touch response around the edges of the display and continued native DualShock 4 support.

 That 865 comes accompanied by just one SKU consisting of 8GB of RAM and 256GB of internal storage, along with a new (larger) 4000mAh battery that supports the company's existing adaptive charging technology, as well as wireless charging and fast charging.

 Sadly, Sony isn't bundling a fast-charger in-box but the phone does support up to 21W PD fast-charging, promising 50% charge in 30 minutes.

-The phone is also IP65/68 dust and water-resistant and arrives in three colours: black, white and purple.
+The phone is also IP65/68 dust and water-resistant and arrives in black, white, Mirrored Slate and purple (market dependant).

 Read next: Best New Phones Coming in 2020